Visiting the Guinness Storehouse was the first thing I did after I stepped off the plane in Dublin.

 Step 4: Let the glass rest for approximately 119.5 seconds (Or exactly that many seconds, depending on how A-type and bored you are).

-Step 5: Top up the glass until the head is just beyond the rim (That’s what she said).
+Step 5: Top up the glass until the beer head is just beyond the rim of the glass.

 Step 6: Chug-a-lug.